mheap/nexmo-developer/_tutorials_tabbed_content/client-sdk/guides/messaging/download-images/objective-c.md

 menu_weight: 2
 ---

-You can download the image using `URLSession`, notice the JWT being set as the `Authorization` header for the request:
+You can download the image using `URLSession`:

 ```objective_c
 - (void)loadImageWithURLString:(NSString *)urlString